What Do Krill Eat? Algae’s Journey Through Our Food Chain

 Algae

 One of the most significant parts of the krill diet is algae.
 Algae is a type of aquatic single-celled plant-like organism that is abundant in the ocean.
-Although different from plants we see on land, algae still undergoes photosynthesis and contains an important plant compound called chlorophyll
+Although different from plants we see on land, algae still undergoes photosynthesis and contains an important plant compound called chlorophyll.

 Krill search for algae near the edge of ice surrounding Antarctica, which is surrounded by nutrient-rich waters to support algae.